-The 21st century was marked by a change in the world of fashion.
-The ideas and images that were once created in our minds about models and modeling changed quite dramatically when new types of models started to surfice.
-No longer was the idea of a ”model” so limited to one look, on the contrary.
+The 21st century is marked by a change in the world of fashion.
+The ideas and images that were once created in our minds about models and modeling changed quite dramatically when new types of models started to arrive.
+No longer was the idea of a ”model” so limited to one look.
 We saw a flourishing of a variety of different kinds of looks.
 Moreover, the more unique and distinct you looked, the more interesting you became.

-“Blind people are not considered as a part of society, they are given boring and menial jobs to isolate them from the glamorous and exciting world,” said Mukta Dagli who is from a local charity for the visually impaired.
+“Blind people are not considered part of the society, they are given boring and menial jobs to isolate them from the glamorous and exciting world”, said Mukta Dagli who works in a local charity for the visually impaired.

 So for all the above mentioned reasons, why then could not a young, beautiful, blind woman find herself successful as a model?
 According to the World Health Organisation, there are an estimated 40 million blind people around the world.
-It’s fairly clear that blind people are big part of society and for that reason, if not for any other, they should have the opportunity to work in professions that can actually be seen as a representation or portrail of the world we live in.
+It’s fairly clear that blind people are big part of society and for that reason, if not for any other, they should have the opportunity to work in professions that can actually be seen as a representation or portrait of the world we live in.

-The show featured models such as Jessica Kellgren-Hayes, who is in a wheelchair, Kellie Moody who is deaf, and Kelly Knox who was born without a left arm and who eventually went on to winning the competition.
-Kellie Moody, who is the ambassador for Siemens Hearing Instruments has an aim: She wants to fight stigmas against disabled people.
+The show featured models such as Jessica Kellgren-Hayes, who is in a wheelchair, Kellie Moody who is deaf, and Kelly Knox, who was born without a left arm and who eventually went on to winning the competition.
+Kellie Moody, who is the ambassador for Siemens Hearing Instruments has an aim: she wants to fight stigmas against disabled people.

 The co-executive producer of Britain’s Missing Top Model, Doug James said that “on one hand the goal of the show is to give the girls taking part a shot in the mainstream industry.
 On the other, it’s to challenge general perceptions of what is and isn’t beautiful.
 Why can’t an extremely attractive model in a wheelchair be used to sell the latest Prada outfit?”